 Conclusion

 Repeated and excess doses of application of fungicides caused fungicide resistance and environmental pollution.
 Watermelon mainly used for table purpose only.
 Fungicide residue in watermelon causes some negative impacts to people.
 Fungicides show short term effect on disease suppression while bio control agents have long term effect on both disease suppression and plant growth.
-Trichoderma asperellum shows good effect on suppression Fusarium wilt pathogen under under field condition.
+Trichoderma asperellum shows good effect on suppression Fusarium wilt pathogen under field condition.
 To wrap up, watermelon growers have the option to utilize the Trichoderma asperellum for effective management of Fusarium wilt of watermelon, which results in sustainable yield and economic returns.

 References